 The Standard Deviation of the Gravity Prior

 We then proceed to apply these values to simulate data sets based on the above assumptions, get the standard deviations for the timing error and compare them to standard deviations of the observed timing errors (Method 1).
 We restrict this comparison to the 0.7g/0.85g/1g/1.15/1.3g condition, as we expect the gravity model not to be activated for inverted gravitational motion.
 For a discussion of factors impacting the performance of the model for short occlusions, see (Jörges et al., 2018).
-We first simulate a range of sensible standard deviations (from 0, corresponding to an impossibly precise representation, to 0.28, corresponding to a quite imprecise representation with limited impact on the final percept, in steps of 0.03) to determine the lower and upper bounds of the optimization interval (see Error!
-Reference source not found.); Figure 5D furthermore highlights how changes in the simulated variability of the represented gravity changes response variability.
+We first simulate a range of sensible standard deviations (from 0, corresponding to an impossibly precise representation, to 0.28, corresponding to a quite imprecise representation with limited impact on the final percept, in steps of 0.03) to determine the lower and upper bounds of the optimization interval (see Figure 6B) .); Figure 5D furthermore highlights how changes in the simulated variability of the represented gravity changes response variability.

 We find the errors to be lowest around 0.21, and choose thus 0.16 as the lower bound and 0.26 m/s² as the upper bound.
 We then search for that standard deviation that minimizes the error between simulated and observed timing errors, using the optim() function implemented in R (R Core Team, 2017).
 For each iteration, we simulate 1000 data sets and minimize the Root Mean Square Error (RMSE) between the standard deviations of simulated and observed timing errors across these 1000 data sets.
 The R code we used for these simulations can be found on GitHub (https://github.com/b-jorges/SD-of-Gravity-Prior), including extensive annotations.
 We found a normalized standard deviation of 0.208 for the gravity prior, which corresponds to a standard deviation of about 2.04 m/s² for a mean of 9.81 m/s², and a Weber fraction of 14.1%.
 The RMSE is 0.024.
 In Figure 7, we illustrate how the simulated standard deviations relate to the observed ones.
 The light red dots correspond to this method (“Simulated (Method1)”); as evident from the figure, the fits are better for the Long Occlusion condition, while the SDs are generally overestimated for the Short Occlusion condition.